How to Improve Your Shooting Guard Skills

 A strong defender is valuable even when having a bad shooting night, so focus on defense every time you step on the court.

 Shooting guards are often the shorter players on the court, but they have a lot to offer when it comes to rebounding.
 When the shooting goes in for rebounds, it provides extra assistance for the center and forwards.
-Increased rebounds give your team a shot at second chance shot opportunities as well.
-Over the course of the game, these second chances could be the difference in winning and losing.
+Increased rebounds give your team a shot at second-chance shot opportunities as well.
+Throughout the game, these second chances could be the difference in winning and losing.